freepress/internet2016/_posts/voterguide/issues/2016-01-04-Net-Neutrality.md

 - voterguideissue
 candidates:
  - candidate: "HC"
-   position: "Wrote that enforcing strong Net Neutrality rules will \"enable startups to challenge the status quo, and allow small businesses to thrive.\""
+   position: "Wrote that <a href='http://qz.com/529303/hillary-clinton-being-pro-business-doesnt-mean-hanging-consumers-out-to-dry/' target='_blank'>enforcing strong Net Neutrality rules</a> will \"enable startups to challenge the status quo, and allow small businesses to thrive.\""
    level: 1
  - candidate: "TC"
    position: "Described Net Neutrality as \"Obamacare for the Internet,\" adding that overturning the FCC’s open Internet rules would be one of his earliest actions as president."